knetic0/webscraping-googleimages/README.md

 ./.dinstaller.sh
 ```

-for Windows using like that:
+for Windows using like that (if you have firefox):

 ```
 python3 main.py -s <whatdoyouwwantosearch?>